 Even if you aren’t fully recovered, our negligent security attorneys can go to work right away.

-Call to Arrange a Free Consultation With a Skilled NYC Negligent Security Lawyer
+Call to Arrange a Free Consultation With a Skilled Premises Liability Law Firm in New York

 If you were hurt because of someone else’s failure to act, you don’t have to navigate the legal system on your own.
 Our experienced accident attorneys at Rosenbaum & Rosenbaum, P.C. will guide you through the entire process.
 We know what it takes to successfully handle personal injury cases and are ready to put our skills to work for you.